Recessed lighting has become a dominant and significant type of lighting in recent decades and for good reason.

 Aesthetics

-Spas, personal offices, restaurants, high-end social places, salons, bridal shops, barbershops, gaming areas, reading areas, and daycare centers among others often sport baffles instead of open trims.
+Spas, personal offices, restaurants, high-end social locations, salons, bridal shops, barbershops, gaming spaces, reading sections, and daycare centers have barriers instead of open trimming.

 The Function of the Lighting